 Valley of Honey

 The original intention of my walk was to find a chapel of St Paul the Hermit, which I did, but I never thought of what I am going to see on the way.
 It took me a while to figure out how to get to it.
-The path starts, standing on the bridge looking towards the chapel, on your left about 200 meters away walking towards Mosta.
+The path starts, standing on the bridge looking towards the chapel, on your right about 200 meters away walking towards Mosta.
 It is quite easily accessible.
 Also, it’s just so quiet and peaceful.
 I think I met like 4 people during the 3 hours I was walking around (yes I took my time).

 The valley is stunning.
 The moment you get down the steps and walk underneath the bridge you find yourself surrounded by beautiful nature.
 I love spring for this reason, everything is coming back to life, flowers are blooming, the birds are singing, the grass is greener than green and everything just looks healthy and gorgeous.
 It just makes me smile and I just want to dance and just celebrate life.

 St Paul the Hermit is situated in a natural cave, which gives it its uniqueness.
 It was closed when I visited, but you can still have a look inside through the security bars.

 Please, if you find some time during winter/spring months give this place a chance.
 It’s so charming valley and the walk is absolutely delightful.